Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_AlphaMissense/Group_25_AlphaMissense.md

 AlphaMissense’s model is first pre-trained as AlphaFold2 to infer the sequence to structure relationship in proteins, as the context of a missense variant within its amino acid sequence and 3D structure can provide insight into its potential pathogenicity.

 Additionally, in this stage, AlphaMissense contains a component where it is tasked with understanding the statistics of protein evolutionary history by using unsupervised protein language modeling to learn amino acid distributions, where it is conditioned also on the context of a protein’s structure (previously predicted by AlphaFold2).
 This is done by querying multiple sequence alignment (MSA) databases, where each row is a different species and each column is a position in an amino acid sequence.
-However, some of these sequence positions are masked from the model, and the model is then challenged to predict what these amino acids should be in the hidden positions– hence, learning patterns across species and positions to determine these identities.
+However, some of these sequence positions are masked from the model, and the model is then challenged to predict what these amino acids should be in the hidden positions – hence, learning patterns across species and positions to determine these identities.

 ![](./Images/overview.jpg)